Preventative Maintenance: Saving Money in the Long Run

 Total | $75000 | $45000 |

-Use of Computerized maintenance management system
+Use of a Computerized maintenance management system

-- Create maintenance Schedule
+- Create a maintenance Schedule

 - Conduct Regular Audits